 Caring for the Past

 The Walker Chapel and Cemetery was designated a Local Historic District (LHD) on October 3, 1978.
-The original church building was demolished between 1936 and 1952.
-The current chapel was constructed by 1962.
+The current chapel was constructed in 1960.
 The Walker Cemetery is still active, and the entire parcel consists of approximately 2.13 acres.
 The publication entitled Graveyards of Arlington County, Virginia, compiled by the Arlington Genealogy Club in 1985, states: The Walker family started using the “Walker Graveyard” as a family burial site in 1848 when David Walker was buried there.

 On 1 October 1879, Robert Walker conveyed a triangular parcel of land to the trustees of Walker Chapel for a nominal consideration of $1.
 This is the parcel on which the present edifice and the other part of the cemetery is located.
 In December 2019, the Chapel and Cemetery Trustees submitted a Certificate of Appropriateness (CoA) application seeking conditional approval of a conceptual project to provide their board with reassurance that they could begin fundraising.
 The HALRB granted conditional approval in January 2020 (CoA 19-27).

-we are now three years into the Historic Cemetery Project called the HCP which will expand and enhnance the cemetery for our community and provide new care options to all who wish to rest in a Christian Burial Ground.
+We are now well into the Historic Cemetery Project called the HCP with the goal of expanding and enhnancing the cemetery for our community and provide new care options to all who wish to rest in a Christian Burial Ground.

 We are the teams that maintain, enhance, restore, research, and document our historic treasure while planning for its expansion to meet our responsibilities as a church by providing hallowed burial grounds for all in our community.